tahir-asadov/gutenberg-boilerplate-theme/readme.txt

 == Copyright ==

-Məktəbli v5 WordPress Theme, (C) 2025 Tahir Asadli Məktəbli v5 is distributed under the terms of the GNU GPL.
+Gutenberg Boilerplate WordPress Theme, (C) 2025 Tahir Asadli Gutenberg Boilerplate is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by